 Funding priority will be given to projects that are being carried out in a logical order prioritised as follows:

-- Conservation Activities and Collection Management - resulting from the prioritised recommendations of a preservation needs assessment, such as:
+Step 3.
+Conservation activities and collection management - resulting from the prioritised recommendations of a preservation needs assessment, such as:

 - Rehousing collections in suitable storage